-A Support Person or Advisor does not have to be an attorney.
+An Advisor does not have to be an attorney.
 However, a person should not offer legal advice if they are not a trained legal professional.
-Each Party may only have one person at a time who is designated either as their Support Person or Administrative Conference Advisor, depending on the stage in the process.
-Each Party may switch their Support Person or Advisor by submitting a new designation form.
+Each Party may only have one person at a time who is designated either as their Advisor.
+Each Party may designate a new Advisor by submitting a new designation form.